NIBRAS-N/development-basics-Notes-projects/oop interview pre/oop questions and answers.md

 - It helps us to think in terms of real world objects.
 - give example of hospital,patients,and doctors

+# What is Class and Object?

+- Class is blurprint.
+- Object is instances of class.

 # What are the  4 pillers of OOP?

 ### 1. Abstraction: